aliescont/mlops-dtc/README.md

 ### Objective

 Teach practical aspects of productionizing ML services — from collecting requirements to model deployment and monitoring.

-### Target audience

-Data scientists and ML engineers.
-Also software engineers and data engineers interested in learning about putting ML in production.

-### Pre-requisites

-* Python
-* Docker
-* Being comfortable with command line
-* Prior exposure to machine learning (at work or from other courses, e.g. from [ML Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp))
-* Prior programming experience (at least 1+ year)

-### Timeline

-Course start: 16 of May

 ## Syllabus